Kordia: Current operations

 Kordia operates predominantly in New Zealand, with a head office in Auckland and offices in Wellington and Christchurch.

-The business operates several operations centers for its various services.
+The business operates several operations centres for its various services.
 This includes two Maritime Operations Centres (MOC) in Wellington and Canberra, which provide safety of life at sea communication services, a Network Operations Centre (NOC), and a Cyber Defence Operations (CDO).

 Kordia operates the digital television platforms in New Zealand – digital terrestrial television (DTT) and direct-to-home (DTH-satellite), including: